RyanGutenkunst/dadi/doc/examples/basic_workflow/basic_workflow_2d_dfe.md

 # It is a good idea to have boundaries for the DFE as
 # the optimizer can take parameters to values that
 # cause errors with calulating the spectrum.
-# Ex. rho = 1 for multiple population selection.
+# Ex. rho = 1 for independent population selection.
 # If optimization runs up against boundaries, you can increase them
 lower_bounds = [1e-2, 1e-2, 1e-3]
 upper_bounds = [10, 10000, 1]